Charitable Estate Planning

 Economic conditions in recent months have made it more important than ever to make careful choices about how to spend, save, and give our resources.
 That is why we at Stetson Law especially appreciate your support.
 Best of all, your generous gift will help further Stetson Law's mission.

 You may find that time spent determining the best ways to give to Stetson Law can help you stretch your charitable dollars.
-By carefully considering the form and timing of your gifts, you may discover you can make gifts your may not have thought possible.
+By carefully considering the form and timing of your gifts, you may discover you can make gifts you may not have thought possible.
 Below are some ideas that may be beneficial to you and your loved ones as you consider your charitable giving plans.

 Deciding What to Give

 If, however, you have investments that are worth less now than they cost, consider selling them and using the cash proceeds to make a charitable gift to Stetson Law.
-This creates a loss you may be able to deduct from other taxable income as well as a deduction for the amount of the cash contributions.
+This creates a loss you may be able to deduct from other taxable income as well as a possible deduction for the amount of the cash contributions.
 The combined deductions for the gift and the loss may total more than the current value of the investment.

 Other Ways to Give